-Forex, also referred to as FX, currency trading or foreign exchange, is a global decentralized market for the trading of currencies.
+Forex, also referred to as FX trading, currency trading or foreign exchange is a global decentralized market for the trading of currencies.
 The Forex market is the world’s biggest and most liquid market.
 With an average volume of $5 trillion traded daily, this market determines foreign exchange rates for every currency.

 Online Forex Trading

 The main participants of the foreign exchange market include commercial banks, foreign exchange brokers, central banks, MNCs and individuals and small businesses.
-One of the reasons individuals speculate currencies in online forex trading is to make profit or hedge unwanted currency risk.
+One of the reasons individuals speculate currencies in online forex trading is to make a profit or hedge unwanted currency risk.
 All these participants in the forex trading marketplace trade via a bank or a broker.
-A broker or a bank gives the retail client a trading account that will be funded in a base currency.
-Once it is funded, the trader will be able to buy and sell currencies online with the aim to make profit.
+A broker or a bank gives the retail client a trading account that will be funded in base currency.
+Once it is funded, the trader will be able to buy and sell currencies online to make a profit.

-Foreign exchange trading is all about buying and selling currencies.
+Foreign exchange trading online is all about buying and selling currencies.
 You trade one currency for another.
-In order to trade, you are required to open an account and deposit money.
-You can trade for short-term or long-term.
+To trade, you are required to open an account and deposit money.
+You can trade for the short-term or long-term.
 FX trading is traded in currency pairs, for example, EUR/USD, the most-traded currency pair in the world.
 The first currency is called the ‘base currency’, while the second currency is called the ‘quote currency’.

 Example of trade; the quotation EUR/USD 1.1234 is the price of the euro expressed in U.S dollars.
-This means 1 Euro equals to 1.1234 American Dollar.
+This means 1 Euro equals to 1.1234 American dollars.